ZennLuu/csad2425ki402luchukzri13/README.md

 Which corresponds to Tic-tac-toe 3x3 game, that uses XML as config file.

 ## Details
-I'll use python as main program language.
+I'll use C#(client) and C++(server) programing languages.
 Hardware server will be ESP32-WROOM32.
-And technology to communicate between client and server will be Serial ports.
+And technology to communicate between client and server will be UART(Simulated serial port).
+Also i'll use Arduino IDE to flash bytecode into ESP32.